mozilla/experimenter/contributing.md

 1. If none exists, create a new issue and provide as much description and context as possible.

-1. Apply any relevant labels to the issue and set the milestone to Backlog.
+1. Apply any relevant labels to the issue.

 ## Pull Request Process

 1. Find the issue you want to work on.
 If no relevant issue exists, see above and file an issue, then continue to the next step.

-1. Assign the issue to yourself, and change the milestone from Backlog to the currently active milestone.
+1. Assign the issue to yourself.

 1. Create a branch in your local fork with the issue number in the name.